 We took several different approaches to monitor the quality of the data.
 Based on repeated measurements of double spiked NIST SRM 986 over the course of the entire analysis, the long- term reproducibility of our analysis is δ60Ni=0.00±0.06‰, n=283.
 We also passed NIST SRM986 through the purification procedure and analyzed it along with samples.
 This yielded an average δ60Ni of 0.03±0.03‰, n=8.
 A secondary standard, Ni AAS, was also measured along with samples to monitor the day-to-day reproducibility and efficacy of the chemical purification procedure.
 Double spiked aliquots of Ni AAS, one which had gone through the purification protocol and one which had not, had analytically indistinguishable δ60Ni, -0.43±0.08‰, n=64 and -0.44±0.06‰, n=9, respectively.
 In addition, an aliquot of Ni AAS was doped with Ca, Mg, Fe, Mn, and Zn, passed through the purification protocol and measured along with samples, and, again, had an isotopic composition indistinguishable from the previously described aliquots (δ60Ni=-0.42±0.07‰, n=16).
 Finally, crosses of NIST SRM 986 and Ni AAS (3:1, 1:1, 1:3) were passed through chemistry and analyzed for Ni isotopic composition.
 The linear regression of the expected versus the measured δ60Ni for the crosses has a slope of 1.06 and an R2 of 0.89 (presented in graph Y and table X).

-(Hardisty et al., 2017; Liu et al., 2019)(Hardisty et al., 2017; Melim et al., 1995)(Hardisty et al., 2017)(Hardisty et al., 2017)(Liu et al., 2019)
+The δ18O, δ13C, mineralogy, and major and trace element concentration data are from published datasets, but a brief description of the methods are given here (Hardisty et al., 2017; Liu et al., 2019).
+Mineralogy data were calculated from the X-ray diffraction peak area ratios collected from a Panalytical X-Pert Pro at the University of Miami and have ±2 wt% uncertainties (Hardisty et al., 2017; Melim et al., 1995).
+Both the δ18O and δ13C are relative to Vienna Pee Dee Belemnite and are reported in delta notation in per mil units.
+The δ18O and δ13C for the Clino and Unda core were measured via continuous flow with a Delta V Thermo Advantage Isotope Ratio Mass spectrometer at the University of California, Riverside (Hardisty et al., 2017).
+For the short cores, δ18O and δ13C were measured with a GV IsoPrime mass spectrometer in dual inlet mode at The Center for Stable Isotope Biogeochemistry at UC, Berkeley (Hardisty et al., 2017).
+Standard deviations for δ18O and δ13C on replicate analyses were around 0.10‰.
+Major and trace element data were analyzed using two Agilent 7900 ICP-MSs at the University of North Carolina at Chapel Hill and at the University of California, Riverside (Liu et al., 2019).
+Repeated analysis of an in-house carbonate standard produced uncertainties of around 5% for the major elements and 10% for the trace elements.

 Preliminary Results from Draft 1